 On the final day of its 2018 walk, the Refugee Tales project, which walks in solidarity with refugees, asylum seekers and detainees, will pause at the gallery to recite articles from The Universal Declaration of Human Rights, marking its 70th anniversary.

-This special happening coincides with Andrea Luka Zimmerman’s presentation in the exhibition of Civil Rites (2018).
+This special happening coincides with Andrea Luka Zimmerman’s presentation in The London Open 2018 exhibition of Civil Rites (2018).
 The film takes Martin Luther King’s honorary doctorate acceptance speech at the University of Newcastle in 1967 as the point of departure for a timely meditation on contemporary social justice movements.

 Continuing its call for an end to indefinite detention, Refugee Tales 2018 runs from 7-11 July: www.refugeetales.org

 Refugee Tales is an outreach project of Gatwick Detainees Welfare Group inspired by the experiences of men held in immigration detention at Gatwick and the work of the Group in 20 years of visiting.

 In June 2015 and in July 2016 and 2017 the Refugee Tales project walked in solidarity with Refugees, Asylum Seekers and Immigration Detainees.
 As the project walked it reclaimed the landscape of South East England for the language of welcome, and everywhere it stopped it was met with hospitality and enthusiasm.
 Working directly in collaboration with those who had experienced the UK asylum system, and taking Chaucer’s great poem of journeying as a model, established writers told a series of tales en route.
 Through that sharing of other people’s tales the project gathered and communicated experiences of migration, seeking to show, in particular, what indefinite detention means.